WebAssembly/design/AstSemantics.md

 ## Types

-### Local Types

-The following types are called the *local types*:
+WebAssembly has the following *value types*:

   * `i32`: 32-bit integer
   * `i64`: 64-bit integer
   * `f32`: 32-bit floating point
   * `f64`: 64-bit floating point

-Note that the local types `i32` and `i64` are not inherently signed or unsigned.
+Note that the value types `i32` and `i64` are not inherently signed or unsigned.
 The interpretation of these types is determined by individual operations.

-Parameters and local variables use local types.
+Parameters and local variables have value types.

-Also note that there is no need for a `void` type; function signatures use [sequences of types](#calls) to describe their return values, so a `void` return type is represented as an empty sequence.
+Also note that there is no need for a `void` type; function signatures use [sequences of types](AstSemantics.md#calls) to describe their return values, so a `void` return type is represented as an empty sequence.

 ## Linear Memory